gdljs/dasein/README.md

 ## Generating documentation

-This project uses JS Doc to generate documentation.
-Generate everything with `npm run doc`.
+This project uses JSDoc to generate documentation.
+Generate everything with `npm run document`.
+The documentation will be generated in the `doc` directory.

 ## Building and pushing the image